 The interpretation of data is not merely about extracting information but also involves making sense of the data in the context of the existing literature and research objectives.
 This step is not only about what the data is, but what it means in the broader context of the study, enabling researchers to draw insightful conclusions that contribute to the academic and practical understanding of the field.

-The final step is concluding and presenting the research data which are crucial for transforming analyzed data into meaningful insights and credible findings.
+The final step is concluding and presenting the research data which highlights how that data is analyzed for meaningful insights and credible findings.

 The results are typically shared in a research report or academic paper, detailing the findings and contextualizing them within the broader field.
 This document outlines how the insights contribute to existing knowledge, suggests areas for future research, and may propose practical applications.

 Effective presentation is key to ensuring that these findings reach and impact the intended audience.
-This involves not just articulating the conclusions clearly but also using engaging formats and visual aids to enhance comprehension and engagement with the research.
+This involves articulating the conclusions clearly and using engaging formats and visual aids to enhance comprehension and engagement with the research.

-The research process is a dynamic journey, characterized by a series of systematic research process steps designed to guide researchers successfully from inception to conclusion.
+The research process is characterized by a series of systematic research process steps designed to guide researchers successfully from inception to conclusion.
 Each step—from designing the study and collecting data to analyzing results and drawing conclusions—plays a critical role in ensuring the integrity and credibility of the research.

 Daft, R. L. (1995).
 Organization Theory and Design.
 West Publishing Company.